JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

 ---

-We are going to read Temperature and Humidity data from the DHT11 sensor, save it into an InfluxDB (*say Hi to time-series DBs*).
+We are going to read **Temperature and Humidity** data from the **DHT11** sensor, save it into an **InfluxDB** (*say Hi to time-series DBs*).
 With that, you can feed the information to Home Assistant and let go your imagination.

 All of this with docker as well?
 Yes, let's put everything together and create a **[reliable Stack](https://github.com/JAlcocerT/RPi/blob/main/Z_IoT/DHT11-to-InfluxDB/DHT11HomeAssistant-Stack.yml)** that we can share across any other RPi and forget about dependencies.
-Lets get to works.
+Lets get to work.

 ## Before Starting

+- [ ] Send DHT Data to InfluxDB
+  + [x] Hardware Check
+  + [ ] Python Script
+  + [ ] The Database: InfluxDB

 If you already have a RPi at home and a DHT11 sensor, you can perfectly get started with this project.